General Terms and Conditions of the Online Shop of Tobias Grau GmbH

 1. If the Customer is a Consumer, he has a right of revocation in accordance with the statutory provisions.

-2. If the Customer exercises his right of revocation pursuant to Section 1 as a Consumer, he shall bear the regular costs
+2. If the Customer exercises his right of revocation pursuant to Section 1 as a Consumer, he shall bear the regular costs for the return shipment.

 3. The right of revocation is additionally subject to the provisions stated in detail in the following